 Moving to NYC Suburbs - A Guide for Homebuyers

-You’ve had your fun in NYC with many fond memories you’ll cherish forever, but you’ve decided it’s time to move to the suburbs.
+You’ve had your fun in New York City with many fond memories you’ll cherish forever, but you’ve decided it’s time to move to the suburbs.

 What NYC suburb is right for you?

 Luckily, you have a lot of great choices when moving to the suburbs of NYC.
-Whether it’s Westchester County, Long Island, New Jersey, or Connecticut, you will be within commuting distance if you are planning to continue working in NYC.
+Whether it’s Westchester County, Long Island, New Jersey, or Connecticut, you will be within commuting distance if you are planning to continue working in NYC and commute via train.
+You will want to keep in mind the proximity of the town to NYC in order to understand how long your train ride will be.
+Whether you'll be taking the Metro North, Long Island Rail Road, or NJ Transit, how close your home is to the train station will be an important factor to consider.

 A great piece of advice is to focus on what you value and make sure the NYC suburb you select is a match.
 Leaving NYC for the suburbs is a big adjustment so if you love the hustle and bustle of the city, you might want to consider moving to a town or city where there is more to do.